5cnetwork/5cnetwork.github.io/_posts/2017-04-26-1st-article-diagnotic.md

 5C Network facilities are available today in 40+ hospitals and radiologists in the Karnataka and further looking for more hospitals and radiologists to come under their umbrella.

->"If you are in the business of healthcare, you are in the business of putting yourself out of business" - Mane